brain-bbqs/pose-estimation-task-force/README.md

   - Set up video tagging layer for admins.
   - In order to ensure consistent labeling practices, establish certification protocols for users per node as defined for the standardized skeleton.
   - Enforce regular consistency checks over time for certified labelers to prevent stylistic drift.
-  - Set up backend compute for model training per video, dataset, and model type (DLC/SLEAP/LP/etc.).
+  - Set up EMBER-HEARTH backend compute for model training per video, dataset, and model type (DLC/SLEAP/LP/etc.).
   - Automatically generate version-controlled inferences for each video for each trained model.
   - Create a dashboard for benchmarking and comparing model performance based on inference output.
   - Recruit an army of data annotators to reach the milestone of Phase 1b.